 East Palestine is a very small village located in the state of Ohio.
-With a population of 4,681 people and just one neighborhood, East Palestine is the 282nd largest community in Ohio.
-East Palestine has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 4,658 people and just one neighborhood, East Palestine is the 282nd largest community in Ohio.
+Much of the housing stock in East Palestine was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, East Palestine is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, East Palestine is a village of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in East Palestine who work in office and administrative support (13.82%), sales jobs (12.10%), and management occupations (7.89%).
+Overall, East Palestine is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in East Palestine who work in office and administrative support (14.08%), sales jobs (11.79%), and management occupations (7.94%).

 East Palestine is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in East Palestine in 2022 was $30,057, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $120,228 for a family of four.
+The per capita income in East Palestine in 2022 was $28,920, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $115,680 for a family of four.
 However, East Palestine contains both very wealthy and poor people as well.

 The people who call East Palestine home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of East Palestine residents report their race to be White, followed by Native American.
-Important ancestries of people in East Palestine include German, Irish, English, Italian, and Polish.
+The greatest number of East Palestine residents report their race to be White.
+Important ancestries of people in East Palestine include Irish, German, English, Italian, and Dutch.

 The most common language spoken in East Palestine is English.
 Other important languages spoken here include Polish and Spanish.

-Did you know that the neighborhood has more Irish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Irish and German ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 25.9% of this neighborhood's residents have Irish ancestry.
+In fact, 30.6% of this neighborhood's residents have Irish ancestry and 33.6% have German ancestry.

 is also pretty special linguistically.
 Significantly, 6.8% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 95.9% of the neighborhoods in America.